There are four 2022 honorees:

 “Mr. Burnett is responsible for managing and growing VestedIn’s impact on small businesses in Greater Philadelphia,” the Science Center said, including through commercial lending and financial education.

 Jimmy White IV, the director of engineering for Four Seasons Philadelphia and a professional speaker, earned the Science Center’s Cultivator Award.
 He served in the US Navy from 2000 to 2006 as a nuclear electrician.

-White is involved in many programs, including as a GW Bush Center Veteran Leadership Program scholar, an alumni of the Leadership Philadelphia program, a national award winning youth/veteran advocate with the Travis Manion Foundation, a TEDx speaker, the founder-in-residence for the Venture Cafe’s OnRamp entrepreneurship cohort, a board member of the Community Partnership School, a member of the Military Veterans in Journalism speaker bureau and mentor, and an inspirational speaker for the Philadelphia Union Foundation IAM Project.
+White is involved in many programs, including as a GW Bush Center Veteran Leadership Program scholar, an alumni of the Leadership Philadelphia program, a national award winning youth/veteran advocate with the Travis Manion Foundation, a TEDx speaker, the founder-in-residence for the Venture Cafe’s Proof Positive entrepreneurship cohort, a board member of the Community Partnership School, a member of the Military Veterans in Journalism speaker bureau and mentor, and an inspirational speaker for the Philadelphia Union Foundation IAM Project.